pretix/pretix/doc/api/resources/orders.rst

        * does not validate any requirements related to add-on products

-       * does not check or calculate prices but believes any prices you send
+       * does not check prices but believes any prices you send

        * does not support the redemption of vouchers